clustree/noahong/README-legacy.md

 Features:
 - 'short' and 'long' (longest matching key) searches, both one-off and iteration over all non-overlapping keyword matches in some text.
-- Works with both unicode and str in Python 2, and unicode in Python 3.
+- Works with unicode Python strings.
 NOTE:
   As everything is simply single UCS4 / UTF-32 codepoints under the hood, all substrings and input unicode must be normalized, ie any separate modifying marks must be folded into each codepoint.
 See: